 We assumed that scene interpretation is necessarily related to learning new objects or adding knowledge about known objects.
 Hence we shall also study the relationship between interpretation and learning.
 The learning process will consist in building sensorimotor representations of both scene elements and associated actions.

 RoboErgoSum - Self Aware Robots, was a four year project funded by the French National Research Agency ANR which objective is to explore artificial conscienceness in robotics.

-I worked on probabilistic and credibilist methods to fuse information from an heterogeneous array of sensors.
-Three modules were proposed and implemented to work simultaneously in a and Advance Driver Assistant System: multi-target object dectection, classification and tracking of multiple objects in dynamic scenarios.
+I worked on probabilistic and credibilist methods to fuse information from a heterogeneous array of sensors.
+Three modules were proposed and implemented to work simultaneously in an Advanced Driver Assistant System: multi-target object detection, classification and tracking of multiple objects in dynamic scenarios.

 A pdf version is found here